electric-sql/electric/website/docs/reference/benchmarks.md

 Shows "diverse write fanout", where we do a single write into many shapes that each have a single client listening to them (and the write is seen by all shapes).

-Latency rises linearly.
-Memory usage is relatively flat.
+Latency and memory use rises linearly.

 #### 5. Many shapes, streamed to one client